rahulyhg/themes-plus/readme.txt

 == Frequently Asked Questions ==

 = Which modules are included?
 How can I add them to a page? =
-* __Custom Shortcodes:__ Google Maps, Contact form, Recent Posts, Count up Stats, Content Carousels, Bootstrap Column Grid
+* __Custom Shortcodes:__ Google Maps, Contact form, Recent Posts, Count down to date, Funny Count up Stats, Content Carousels, Bootstrap Column Grid
   * _Use the them.es+ button in the TinyMCE Editor to add a module on the page_
 * __WordPress Standard Image Gallery hooks:__ Gallery Grids, Image Carousels, Panzoom (Ken Burns) Slider, Portfolio Filter
   * _Gallery hooks can be activated by creating a new Gallery, adding images and selecting the desired "Type" in the settings_